X16Community/x16-emulator/README.md

 ### WebAssembly Build

-Steps for compiling WebAssembly/HTML5 can be found [here](https://github.com/X16Community/x16-emulator/blob/master/webassembly/WebAssembly.md).
+Steps for compiling WebAssembly/HTML5 can be found [here][webassembly].

 ### Windows Build